Phavour-EBEN/EPI_ABC_Product-Recommenation_System/README.md

 ### 4. Testing with JSON Input

-You can interact with the recommendation API using `curl` or Postman.
+You can interact with the recommendation API using `Postman` or curl.

 #### **Endpoint:**
 - **URL:** `http://127.0.0.1:5000/recommend`